qsysd/SPFileExplorerExtension/README.md

 It assumes that J, K,and L are Sharepoint mapped network drives and menu is shown only on them.
 This can be changed (very simply) to any other mapped drives, and any other URLs. (i.e. I've put contoso.com).

 Tested with Windows 10 and Sharepoint 2019.
-Should also works with Sharepoint 2016, because  version 15 of Sharepoint.Client.
+Should also work with Sharepoint 2016, because of version 15 of Sharepoint.Client.

-Further info on making the installation can be found
+Further info on making the installation msi file with using srm.exe, can be found on this link:  https://www.codeproject.com/Articles/653780/NET-Shell-Extensions-Deploying-SharpShell-Servers